-- 1. We have provided you with: - Access to all information of which we are aware that is relevant to the preparation of the financial statements such as records, documentation and other matters; - Additional information that you have requested from us for the purpose of the audit; and - Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence. - 2.
-All material transactions have been recorded in the accounting records and are reflected in the consolidated and council financial statements. - 3.
-We have made available to you all minutes of the meetings of the Council, Cabinet and Audit Committee (or summaries of actions of recent meetings for which minutes have not yet been prepared) held through the year to the most recent meeting on the following date: 26 July 2018. - 4.
+We have provided you with:

+Access to all information of which we are aware that is relevant to the preparation of the financial statements such as records, documentation and other matters;

+Additional information that you have requested from us for the purpose of the audit; and

+Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence.

+All material transactions have been recorded in the accounting records and are reflected in the financial statements.

+We have made available to you all minutes of the meetings of the Council, Cabinet and Audit Committee (or summaries of actions of recent meetings for which minutes have not yet been prepared) held through the year of audit to the most recent meeting on the following date: 17 October 2019.
 We confirm the completeness of information provided regarding the identification of related parties.
-We have disclosed to you the identity of the Council's related parties and all related party relationships and transactions of which we are aware, including sales, purchases, loans, transfers of assets, liabilities and services, leasing arrangements, guarantees, non-monetary transactions and transactions for no consideration for the year ended, as well as related balances due to or from such parties at the year end.
-These transactions have been appropriately accounted for and disclosed in the consolidated and council financial statements. - 5.
-We believe that the significant assumptions we used in making accounting estimates, including those measured at fair value, are reasonable. - 6.
-We have disclosed to you, and the Council has complied with, all aspects of contractual agreements that could have a material effect on the consolidated and council financial statements in the event of non-compliance, including all covenants, conditions or other requirements of all outstanding debt.
+We have disclosed to you the identity of the Council's related parties and all related party relationships and transactions of which we are aware, including sales, purchases, loans, transfers of assets, liabilities and services, leasing arrangements, guarantees, non-monetary transactions and transactions for no consideration for the period ended, as well as related balances due to or from such parties at the [period] end.
+These transactions have been appropriately accounted for and disclosed in the

+We believe that the significant assumptions we used in making accounting estimates, including those measured at fair value, are reasonable.
+We have disclosed to you, and the Council has complied with, all aspects of contractual agreements that could have a material effect on the financial statements in the event of non-compliance, including all covenants, conditions or other requirements of all outstanding debt.